 A common flight training scenario is the "stall," which is not the result of the engine stopping, but rather, the airplane's wings being at an angle and speed that no longer generates enough lift to keep the plane aloft.

 Flying a small, 4-seat piston engine airplane is always a little nerve-wracking, but a stall really gets your attention.
 You start losing altitude.
 Fast.
 A "stall warning horn" sounds an alarm that literally hurts your ears.
 And the corrective action is counter-intuitive: Push the yoke forward, dive nose down, increase speed and regain lift.
 It's scary.

 Sometimes my instructor would practice a different type of emergency: "Engine out."
 To simulate this, he would cut the fuel-air mixture, literally turning off the engine.
 "Ok, your engine is out," he would say, as if the excruciating silence of the aircraft wasn't enough to get the message across.
 My goal: Point the airplane toward any safe flat place to land.
 Work the problem.
 Communicate.

-During instrument training, I practiced "unusual altitudes."
+During instrument training, I practiced "unusual attitudes."
 When flying in clouds, you have no reference to the ground or horizon.
-An inexperienced pilot may think he’s flying straight and level, but really he’s in a banking climb or at another unusual altitude, precariously on the verge of a stall.
-For maximum fun, my instructor would simulate a stall at unusual altitudes while I wore goggles so I could only see the instruments in front of me.
+An inexperienced pilot may think he’s flying straight and level, but really he’s in a banking climb or at another unusual attitudes, precariously on the verge of a stall.
+For maximum fun, my instructor would simulate a stall at unusual attitudes while I wore goggles so I could only see the instruments in front of me.
 He would follow this immediately or combine it with an engine out.
 Trifecta!
 Scarier.
 But, again, the key to surviving is to remain calm and work the emergency checklist.

 I learned emergency training has two objectives: First, to learn how to resolve emergency situations; but second, and more importantly, to learn the true value of remaining calm when you’re facing the worst.